Diary entries

 Rachmaninoff's role: Solo Pianist

 Notes: Satina records that, perhaps surprisingly given his concert career to date, this is the first complete solo recital given by Rachmaninoff in Russia.
-It can be imagined that there were other works on the program, yet no details have so far been found.
-The concert three days later in Nizhny Novgorod, however, might offer a clue.
+She was unable to provide other details of works on the program, but the concert three days later in Nizhny Novgorod likely offers a clue.
 Zarui Apetian believed that this concert occurred on December 19 (Julian), and that the Songs, op.
 26, were also performed.
 It could be that there were two separate concerts.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 20 1910 (Julian calendar)